 What Does the Mini-Implant Procedure Consist of?

-Dr. Tanner begins by numbing the area, and then using a specialized drill to create the space for the screws.
+Dr. Ross begins by numbing the area, and then using a specialized drill to create the space for the screws.
 Six mini-implants are typically inserted in the newly drilled holes and then tightened to function as anchors.
 Your existing denture is then retrofitted with a metal housing for each post.
 This will allow the denture to snap tightly into place.
 When the denture is anchored, it will no longer slip or move, effectively eliminating the hassle that comes with loose or otherwise unsatisfactory dentures.
 The mini-implant procedure causes minimal discomfort and requires almost no recovery time.
 In many cases, patients are able to eat dinner that very night.